subrotoice/next-crud/README.md

 ### - Handling Errors

-- If there is less code then one line.
-No need to do over engineering.
+- If there is less code then one line when increase code line then separate code.
+No need to do over engineering for one liner.

 ```jsx
 // issues/[id]/DeleteIssueButon.tsx (If less code then one line)